Susan Sto Helit: Character

 Susan is the daughter of Ysabell, Death's daughter via adoption, who is introduced in The Light Fantastic, and Mort, who was briefly Death's apprentice in the book Mort.
 At the end of Mort they leave Death's domain and become Duke and Duchess of Sto Helit, taking the motto Non Temetis Messor: "Don't Fear the Reaper."
 Susan is their only child.

 Susan is introduced in Soul Music as a sixteen-year-old pupil at the Quirm College for Young Ladies, shortly after the deaths of her parents.
 Initially blaming Death for not saving them, she has come to accept that he is able only to grant them an eternal moment in his domain, which they have refused.
 After graduating — and despite being Duchess of Sto Helit — she begins a teaching career, first as a governess, in Hogfather, and then as a schoolteacher, in Thief of Time.
-She insists on being addressed as "Miss Susan".
+She insists on being addressed as Miss Susan.

 In Soul Music Death takes a holiday from his work in an attempt to forget his more troubling memories, and a metaphysical vacancy is created.
-Susan is "sucked in", as Death's manservant Albert puts it, forcing her to assume the role.
+Susan is sucked in, as Death's manservant Albert puts it, forcing her to assume the role.
 At first she desires to use her power to help humanity, but as the book progresses she comes to realise that she is powerless to interfere, and discovers the inevitability of death and destiny.
 She is released from the position following the return of her grandfather, who breaks the rules in order to save the rock star Imp Y Celyn and his band.

 In Hogfather the Auditors employ Mr Teatime, an assassin who attempts to destroy the Hogfather using teeth found at the Tooth Fairy's castle to control children.
 Death cannot enter the Tooth Fairy's castle because it is constructed from the imaginations of children, who have no concept of death, and therefore arranges for Susan to foil their plan instead.
 After removing all of the Auditors' human agents from the Tooth Fairy's country, Susan saves the Hogfather from being destroyed by a group of Auditors who have taken the forms of dogs.
 She later kills Mr Teatime by impaling him with the poker she uses to threaten monsters.

 In Thief of Time Susan once again comes into conflict with the Auditors, who are now attempting to stop time altogether.
-She is forced to find the son of Time, whom Death cannot influence or even see, because, being only "mostly human", the boy is not subject to death.
-Susan is aided in her mission by Lu-Tze, a sweeper and definitely not a Monk of Time, Myria LeJean/Unity, a former Auditor who becomes human.
+She is forced to find the son of Time, whom Death cannot influence or even see, because, being only mostly human, the boy is not subject to death.
+Susan is aided in her mission by Lu-Tze, a sweeper and definitely not a Monk of Time, and Myria LeJean/Unity, a former Auditor who has become human.
 Time's husband, Wen the Eternally Surprised, describes her as "helpfulness personified".